• Skip to primary navigation

 To build a Simple Dark Sensor Circuit for Security using IC 555 timer follow the below mentioned steps:

-• Connect pin 1 of IC1 to GND of the circuit
+• Connect pin 1 of IC1 to GND of circuit.

-• Connect a resistor R2 between pin 2, 6 and pin 3 of IC1
+• Connect resistor R2 between pin 2 and pin 6 and pin 3 of IC1.

-• Connect pin 3 of IC1 to one terminal of VR1 pot and other end of VR1 connect to one end of buzzer and other end of buzzer connect to GND
+• Connect pin 3 of IC1 to one terminal of VR1 pot and connect other terminal of VR1 to one end of buzzer and connect other end of buzzer to GND.

-• Connect pin 4 and pin 8 of IC1 to positive supply of +9V battery
+• Connect pin 4 and pin 8 of IC1 to +9V battery positive.

-• Connect a resistor R1 between pin 4 and pin 8 of IC1
+• Connect resistor R1 between pin 4 and pin 8 of IC1.

-• Connect a capacitor C1 from pin 2 and GND
+• Connect capacitor C1 from pin 2 to GND.

-• Connect a LDR R3 between pin 4 and GND
+• Connect LDR R3 between pin 4 and GND.

 Conclusion:

-This Simple Dark Sensor Circuit for Security using IC 555 timer is an easy and efficient method to detect darkness and activate an alert system.
+Simple Dark Sensor Circuit for Security using IC 555 timer detect dark and turns ON an alert.

-This circuit is great for home automation, security systems and saving energy.
+Circuit is good for home automation, security and energy saving.

 References: